coaching, goal-setting, Problem-solving, teens

 For any negotiation about study to succeed with your teen – think before you leap, and plan ahead.

-Before negotiations: Carefully decide what your ‘bottom lines’ are.Your ‘bottom lines’ are the non-negotiable goals you consider necessary for their success, and also any actions your teen needs to take to reach those goals.
-Be clear about exactly what you want to achieve and what you expect from them, and hold firmly to those ‘bottom lines’ as you negotiate.
+Before negotiations: Carefully decide what your ‘bottom lines’ are.Your ‘bottom lines’ are the non-negotiable goals you consider necessary for their success, and any actions your teen needs to take to reach those goals.
+Be clear about exactly what your ‘bottom lines’ are and hold firmly to those as you negotiate.
 Then negotiations will seldom get ‘derailed’ for long.
 ‘Derailing’ is when you are suddenly and unexpectedly diverted onto another topic, and so away from a topic that they don’t want discussed.

 Before negotiations: Think about what happens when your teen is not cooperative and attempts to derail you.
 Many young adults develop excellent skills at ‘derailing’ those around them.
 Think back to the last time your young adult stopped you from discussing something with them.
 What happened in that conversation?
 Perhaps you were suddenly blamed for something you had done or not done at some earlier time; or your young adult suddenly felt ill or very tired; or they had no time to talk right then; or they became very upset about something that had recently happened to them.
 I’m sure you can think of more ways your young adult ‘derails’ you when they don’t want to listen.